|Student Computer Rooms|

 Click on the “Desktop” menu (top left) and select Log Out from the main menu.
 A confirmation message will appear.
 Click OK.

-Requests for Additional Computer Room Software A comprehensive list of installed software is available:Our policy for new software requests is as follows.
+Requests for Additional Computer Room Software Comprehensive lists of installed software are available:Our policy for new software requests is as follows.

 - It must be academically related.